hcd233/Aris-AI/README.md

 #### Model Operation

 1. Call the general large model service, which currently only supports the OpenAI series models (or agents with OpenAI-like interfaces).
 You can access it directly in the API.
 You need to store information such as base, key, max_tokens in the database, and you can customize the System prompt
-2. Call the private model service, please deploy the model as an API service with an OpenAI-like API (such as [llama-cpp-python](https://github.com/abetlen/llama-cpp-python)), and then follow the first The operation of the article can be done
+2. Call the private model service, please deploy the model as an API service with an OpenAI-like API (you can use [Aris-AI-Model-Server](https://github.com/hcd233/Aris-AI-Model-Server)), and configure it accordingly.

 ## Project Outlook